 Isn’t that just fun?

 If you’re new around here, you probably don’t know that I’m going coastal in my design studio – formerly known as my craft room.
 Once it got a new theme, it just had to have a new title too. 🙂 Plus, when we moved into our home last spring, my craft “room” became a corner “area” of an apartment above our garage.

 With a new location, it was also time for a redesign and since I adore the beach, it only seemed fitting to go coastal.
 It’s a work-in-progress, which still needs a fresh coat of beachy paint on the walls, but I’m chipping away at it, one project at a time.

-If you need more coastal inspiration, here’s a few other projects I’ve designed for my studio that you may enjoy:
+If you need more coastal inspiration, here are a few other projects you may enjoy:

 Join the newsletter and get exclusive subscriber extras:

 - News and information you won't find on the blog

 - Fresh deals, offers, and discounts for your DIY projects